PelionIoT/meta-mbl/docs/warp7-image-signing.md

 Throughout this document the top level workspace directory is referred to as `TOP_DIR`.

-# Step 2: Generate Signing Keys
+# Step 2: Generate signing keys

 This section describes how to create the public/private keys and certificates used to sign boot chain component(s).
 The secure boot process checks that each boot chain component(s) has been signed by the party trusted to issue valid software images (the signing authority).
 The secure boot process does not currently implement confidentiality (encryption of images).